Major fire at breaks out at Mumbai high-rise

 The fire broke out at 5 pm at Naman Midtown at Elphinstone that houses various corporate firms.
-The primary cause is suspected to be some welding work that was being carried out.
-However, no casualties were reported
+The primary cause is suspected to be some welding work that was being carried out

 A weekend saved many lives working at Naman Midtown at Elphinstone where a major fire broke out on Saturday and took almost an hour to get doused.
 The fire broke out around 5 pm at the commercial building that houses various corporate firms where more than 1,000 people work.
 Fortunately, only 100 people were present around the building when the incident took place on Saturday evening.
 Fire officials reached the spot by 5.15 pm.